-20/00242/PRIORN Prior Notification [apparently to be a Prior Approval] for farm-related building works - improvements to an existing access track and formation of a new access track, Lethnot, Edzell.
+20/00243/PRIORN Prior Notification for farm-related building works - improvements to an existing access track and formation of a new access track/agricultural pathway, Lethnot, Edzell.

 I am writing to OBJECT to this application on behalf of the Scottish Wild Land Group [SWLG].
 SWLG is a registered Scottish charity, SC004014.
 Among our objectives we aim to "promote the conservation of wild land in Scotland" and "promote and encourage the implementation of good planning policies".
-I appreciate that an objection is not the recognised procedure used to comment on a Prior Notification or Prior Approval, but in this case the serious concerns we have regarding this proposal merit more than a mere comment.
+I appreciate that an objection is not the recognised procedure used to comment on a Prior Notification [PN], but in this case the serious concerns we have regarding this proposal merit more than a mere comment.

 This development proposal is one of three submitted simultaneously by the same Applicant for new hillroads, all of which are unacceptable for various reasons.
 I am submitting comments for all three separately.
 This is despite the fact that the application details and accompanying documents, especially the Supporting Statements, for all three are almost identical.
 Insufficient account has been taken of the features of each location in presenting site-specific design and construction proposals to your planning authority to help you in evaluating each proposal.
-We share the concerns expressed by Inveresk Community Council and also by the Countryside Access Officer, regarding the inevitable impact of loss of wildness and concerns regarding core path access in respect of hillroad 20/00242/PRIORN.
+We share the concerns expressed by the local community council and also by the Countryside Access Officer, regarding the inevitable impact of loss of wildness and concerns regarding core path access.

 We must first comment on the description of the proposal.
 "Improvements to an existing access track" is inaccurate; what is proposed is far more than mere improvements, but rather a major construction operation which promises to be crude and insensitive in design and execution.
 Additionally, there is no existing access track - it is merely an eroded route over fragile ground created by irresponsible use of vehicles.
+What does "agricultural pathway" indicate?
+We are not familiar with this term being presented in development proposals.
+What is proposed is not a pathway, which can be defined in various ways of course, but its Greek origin describes a simple route, not especially constructed, other than for foot passage.
+What is proposed is not by any means a foot path.